so-sc/sosc-website/src/contents/events/devHost22/index.md

 ## About the event

-devhost is the annual flagship event of SOSC.
+DevHost is the annual flagship event of SOSC.
 Our prime goal is to bring young and skilled student developers from anywhere across the globe under the same umbrella.
 This event aims to create a platform to collaborate with various clubs and organizations, discuss the newest technologies and trends in the IT industry an also train students for the same. devhost:22 claims to be a tech extravaganza, and the biggest event under SOSC so far.

 ## Schedule